 - The temperature test using an infrared thermometer.

 - In a good catalytic converter, the rear of the converter will be 20 degrees hotter than the front.

-Catalytic converter problems could also be something more serious, like heavily worn piston rings or jumped timing chain.
-These problems allow fuel or air into the wrong place at the wrong time.
-A head gasket or intake manifold leak can cause problems as well.
-As a result, oil or coolant can coat the catalyst, setting off a check engine light.
+Catalytic converter problems could also be something more serious; like heavily worn piston rings or a jumped timing chain.
+As a result, These problems allow fuel or air into the wrong place at the wrong time.
+Also, A head gasket or intake manifold leak can cause problems as well.
+As a result, oil or coolant can coat the catalyst; setting off a check engine light.